-Eczema (atopic dermatitis) is an inflammatory skin condition that affects about 10 percent of people worldwide.
-It develops as a result of an immune system reaction to various substances, ranging from allergens (substances that cause an allergic reaction) to chemicals.
+Eczema (atopic dermatitis) is an inflammatory skin condition that affects about 16.5 million adults in the United States.
+It develops due to an immune system reaction to various substances, ranging from allergens (substances that cause an allergic reaction) to chemicals.

 - sore or painful